-The Mount Richmond Forest Park is a rugged, mountainous, mainly forest clad park sitting between the Nelson and Marlborough regions.
-While it is literally on Nelsons back doorstep, it is relatively undiscovered by visitors, and infrequently visited by experienced trampers, due to its rugged nature and challenging access to its interior.
+The Mount Richmond Forest Park is a rugged, mountainous, mainly forest clad Park sitting between the Nelson and Marlborough regions.
+While literally on Nelson’s doorstep, it is relatively undiscovered by visitors, and infrequently visited by experienced trampers due to its rugged nature and challenging access to its interior.

-We access the hike on a relatively short helicopter flight from Nelson Airport, landing at around 1000 metres (3000ft).
-The hike itself is a relatively easy 2 – 3 hour walk, initially on a rocky trail over uneven ground through alpine tussock in a dramatic landscape, before joining the wide and gentle gradient of the Dun mountain trail.
-The trail, formed on the bed of New Zealand’s first railway (horse drawn) built in 1850, has been a well known Nelson hiking trail for many years and is now also one of New Zealand’s premier mountain biking trails.
+We access the hike on a relatively short helicopter flight from our base or your Lodge, landing at around 1000 metres (3000ft).
+The hike is a relatively easy 2 – 3 hour walk, initially on a rocky trail over uneven ground through alpine tussock in a dramatic landscape, before joining the wide and gentle gradient of the Dun Mountain Trail.
+The trail, formed on the bed of New Zealand’s first railway (horse drawn) built in 1850, has been a well known Nelson hiking trail for many years.
+It is now part of The New Zealand Cycle Trail Network, and one of the country’s premier mountain biking trails.

 The trip provides wonderful views of the top of the South Island across the Marlborough Sounds to the North Island, Kaikoura, Marlborough, and Nelson and Tasman Bay.

-The Dun Mountain helihike is suitable for a wide range of walkers as the trail gradient is easy and downhill.
-The initial rocky part part of the hike can be avoided if clients prefer.
+The Dun Mountain heli-hike is suitable for a wide range of walkers as the trail gradient is easy and downhill.
+The initial rocky part of the hike can be avoided if clients prefer.
 The total trip takes about 3 – 4 hours from takeoff to return.

-We can supply extra clothing, day packs and walking poles if you require them.
+We can supply extra clothing, day packs and walking poles if required.